sambranaivan/CardScriptsWiki/Extra-Rules.md

 1. Both players can Special Summon 1 monster from their Extra Deck that has "This card cannot be used in a Duel." written on it, ignoring their Summoning conditions, and if it does, that player(s) can draw 1 card.

 # 12. Deck Masters Duel
+An implementation of the [Deck master abilities](https://yugipedia.com/wiki/Deck_Master).
 At the beginning of the duel, both players are asked to select a Deck Master monster to play and get theirs effects during the duel.
+The following deck masters are available

+1. Blue-Eyes White Dragon
+1. Dark Magicia
+1. Judge Man
+1. Flame Swordsman
+1. Robotic Knight
+1. Jinzo
+1. Dark Magician Girl
+1. Total Defense Shogun
+1. Strike Ninja
+1. Deepsea Warrior
+1. Kaiser Sea Horse
+1. Lord of D.
+1. Goddess with the Third Eye
+1. Nightmare Penguin
+1. Kuriboh
+1. Shinato's Ark
+1. Shinato, King of a Higher Plane

 # 13. Action Duel
 If both players agree, applies the following rules.